jonathanhogg/flitter/docs/windows.md

 ## `!shader`

-The `!shader` node allows insertion of an arbitrary OpenGL shader program into the window render tree. `!shader` nodes support the following attributes:
+The `!shader` node allows insertion of an arbitrary OpenGL shader program into the window render tree. `!shader` nodes (and all other program nodes) support the following attributes:

 `passes=` *PASSES*
 : This specifies how many times the shader should be executed in succession for